Robust Barycenters of Persistence Diagrams: Robust barycenter

-\julien{For $q \in (1,2)$,} a resulting fixed point is a barycenter that is more robust to the presence of an outlier, in the initial set $X_1,\hdots,X_m$, compared to a $W_2$ barycenter. \autoref{fig:BaryComparison} illustrates \julien{this} difference when computing a barycenter with an outlier.
+Under those assumption{s,} and denoting {the Fréchet energy} $E_F(B) = \sum\limits_{i=1}^m \lambda_i W^q_{q}(B,X_i)$, {Tanguy et al.} \cite{tanguy2025computingbarycentresmeasuresgeneric} {show that for two consecutive iterates $B^{(t)}$ and $B^{(t+1)}$}, we have $E_F(B^{(t)}) \geq E_F(B^{(t+1)})$.
+This means that fixed-point iterations $(B^{(t)})$ decrease the energy optimized in {\autoref{eq:2Bary}.} {However, while the iterates decrease $E_F$, it is not guaranteed that the {obtained} fixed-point is a global (even local) minimum of $E_F$}. {For $q \in (1,2)$,} a resulting fixed point is a barycenter that is more robust to the presence of an outlier, in the initial set $X_1,\hdots,X_m$, compared to a $W_2$ barycenter. \autoref{fig:BaryComparison} illustrates {this} difference when computing a barycenter with an outlier. {Basically, the closer $q$ is to 2, the more it behaves {like a \emph{mean}.} Conversely, the closer $q$ is to 1, the more it behaves like a {\emph{median} (i.e., describing typical central values, less sensitive to outliers than averages).}}